Seimone Augustus: WNBA career

-2006–2008: Personal Success, Team Failure
+2006–2008: Personal success, team failure

-Augustus was drafted No. 1 overall in 2006 WNBA Draft by the Minnesota Lynx.
+Augustus was drafted No. 1 overall in 2006 WNBA draft by the Minnesota Lynx.
 Selected as a reserve for the 2006 WNBA All Star Game at Madison Square Garden, Augustus led the West squad with 16 points and won the Skills Competition the previous evening.

 Augustus finished 2006 second to the Mercury's Diana Taurasi in scoring at 21.9 points per game, a rookie record.
 Only one player (Taurasi 2006), scored more points in a single season.
-In addition, she finished fifth in free throw percentage (.967).
+In addition, she finished sixth in free throw percentage (.897).
 On August 20, Augustus was named the 2006 WNBA Rookie of the Year.

 The former LSU star improved to a career-high 22.6 points per game in 2007, while shooting nearly 51% from the field.
 An All Star for the second straight year, Augustus finished second to Seattle's Lauren Jackson in scoring average and played in all 34 games.
 The Lynx however, finished 10–24 tied with Los Angeles Sparks for the league's worst record.